ibm-cloud-docs/Cloudant/offerings/bluemix.md

 no longer exceeds the number that is provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

-For example, the Standard plan is provisioned for 200 lookups per second.
-Your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
-Subsequent lookup requests made during the sliding 1,000-millisecond period are rejected until the number of lookup requests in that period drops to less than 200 again.
+For example, the Standard plan is provisioned for 200 reads per second.
+Your account might consume a maximum of 200 read events during a consecutive period of 1,000 milliseconds (1 second).
+Subsequent read requests made during the sliding 1,000-millisecond period are rejected until the number of read events in that period drops to less than 200 again.

 When a request is rejected because the number of events is exceeded, applications receive a [`429` Too Many Requests](/docs/services/Cloudant/api/http.html#http-status-codes)